mozilla-services/merino-py/docs/operations/jobs.md

 #### 4. Add validator methods to the class

-Add a method annotated with `@validator` for each field.
+Add a method annotated with Pydanyic's `@field_validator` decorator for each field.
 Each validator method should transform its field's input value into an appropriate output value and raise a `ValueError` if the input value is invalid.
 Pydantic will call these methods automatically as it performs validation.
 Their return values will be used as the values in the output JSON.

 `BaseSuggestion` implements two helpers you should use: